Condition Analysis

 7

-Average temperatures of 8.5°C and overnight lows of 2–5°C significantly slow evaporation rates compared to summer conditions.
+Average temps around 12–15°C over recent days slow evaporation rates compared to warmer summer conditions.

 Recommendations